PanelAlpha Documentation

 Solution:

-1. Run setup wizard again:
+1. Run the setup wizard again:

 sudo ./panelalpha-snapshot.sh --setup

-2. Or manually edit configuration:
+2. Or manually edit the configuration:

 sudo nano /opt/panelalpha/app/.env-backup

-3. Test new configuration:
+3. Test the new configuration:

 sudo ./panelalpha-snapshot.sh --test-connection